Tichborne case: Appeal to the public, 1872–1873

 Criminal case: Regina v.
-Castro, 1873–74
+Castro, 1873–1874

 Judges and counsel

 The criminal case, to be heard in the Queen's Bench, was listed as Regina v.
 Castro, the name Castro being the last uncontested alias of the Claimant.
 Because of its expected length, the case was scheduled as a trial at bar, a device that allowed a panel rather than one judge to hear it.
 The president of the panel was Sir Alexander Cockburn, the Lord Chief Justice.
 His decision to hear this case was controversial, since during the civil case he had publicly denounced the Claimant as a perjurer and a slanderer.
 Cockburn's co-judges were Sir John Mellor and Sir Robert Lush, experienced Queen's Bench justices.

 The prosecution team was largely that which had opposed the Claimant in the civil case, minus Coleridge.
 Hawkins led the team, his main assistants being Charles Bowen and James Mathew.
 The Claimant's team was significantly weaker; he would not re-engage Ballantine and his other civil case lawyers declined to act for him again.
 Others refused the case, possibly because they knew they would have to present evidence concerning the seduction of Katherine Doughty.
 The Claimant's backers eventually engaged Edward Kenealy, an Irish lawyer of acknowledged gifts but known eccentricity.
 Kenealy had previously featured in several prominent defences, including those of the poisoner William Palmer and the leaders of the 1867 Fenian Rising.
 He was assisted by undistinguished juniors: Patrick MacMahon, an Irish MP who was frequently absent, and the young and inexperienced Cooper Wyld.
 Kenealy's task was made more difficult when several of his upper-class witnesses refused to appear, perhaps afraid of the ridicule they anticipated from the Crown's lawyers.
-Other important witnesses from the civil case, including Moore, Baigent and Lipscombe, would not give evidence at the criminal trial.
+Other important witnesses from the civil case, including Moore, Baigent and Lipscomb, would not give evidence at the criminal trial.